Lifeline Availability in Maryland

 - Lifeline is a federal benefit for eligible low-income Maryland customers.

 - For cell phone service, a fixed number of minutes are provided each month at a reduced price.
+Similarly for broadband service, a fixed amount of data usage is provided monthly at a reduced price.

 - Contact an authorized provider for information about prices and about the terms and conditions of service.